 - The first step in this scenario involves discovery of FIPS-140 validated hardware and software modules present in the enterprise that employ quantum-vulnerable public-key cryptography. - This step would be followed by determining the uses of each module (e.g., symmetric key wrapping, digital signature). - Where the module is used to protect specific data sets or processes, an assessment of the criticality of the protected information or process should follow.
-Based on the purposes for which the module is used and what it protects, prioritize the identified modules for replacement. - 299 Since not all modules will be able to be replaced within the same timeframe due to • 300 availability, validation status, or other considerations, a replacement availability 301 schedule will be developed that accommodates a staged or multiple step replacement 302 process.
-Not all replacements should necessarily be made using new public-key 303 algorithms.
-In some cases, use of a keyed hash, for example, may accomplish the same 304 purpose with a module that is both applicable and available sooner.
-In other cases, high-305 priority components will not have near-term replacements, or the replacements may 306 have interface or performance characteristics that conflict with system requirements.
-In 307 such cases, compensating controls may be considered. - The result of this scenario will be an identified set of quantum-vulnerable components, identification of priorities for replacement based on the documented risk assessment, and the migration/compensation strategy identified for each component (with estimated timeline). - 312 Scenario 2: Cryptographic libraries that include quantum-vulnerable public-key cryptography - This scenario has as its initial step identifying a set of cryptographic libraries that are commonly used in development of cryptographic software. - This representative set of libraries will then be reviewed to identify the presence of calls to routines associated with quantum-vulnerable public-key algorithms.
+Based on the purposes for which the module is used and what it protects, prioritize the identified modules for replacement. - Since not all modules will be able to be replaced within the same timeframe due to availability, validation status, or other considerations, a replacement availability schedule will be developed that accommodates a staged or multiple step replacement process.
+Not all replacements should necessarily be made using new public-key algorithms.
+In some cases, use of a keyed hash, for example, may accomplish the same purpose with a module that is both applicable and available sooner.
+In other cases, highpriority components will not have near-term replacements, or the replacements may have interface or performance characteristics that conflict with system requirements.
+In such cases, compensating controls may be considered. - The result of this scenario will be an identified set of quantum-vulnerable components, identification of priorities for replacement based on the documented risk assessment, and the migration/compensation strategy identified for each component (with estimated timeline).

+Scenario 2: Cryptographic libraries that include quantum-vulnerable public-key cryptography